hastec-fr/apash/README.md

 # Logs without ShellUtils.isVariableNameValid and ShellUtils.isDeclared are displayed.
 ```

-You can combine the black list (checked first) with the white list to restrict a maximum logs.
+You can combine the black list (checked first) with the white list to restrict a maximum of logs.
 ```bash
 unset myArray
 APASH_LOG_WHITELIST+="ArrayUtils.add:ArrayUtils.isArray"